vamsikrishna-pentakota/EmployeeActivityLogger/README.md

 #                              Employee Activity Logger

-Our project The Employee Activity Logger is typically a Web Application that caters the much needed functionalities of the daily working employees under the Steel Plant hood.
+Our project The Employee Activity Logger is typically a Web Application that caters the much needed functionalities of the daily working employees under the Visakhapatnam Steel Plant hood.
 Not only simply catering the needs but we have taken all the efforts to enhance the efficiency of carrying out their tasks at a comparatively much swifter and flawless fashion.

 The actual ingredients of the Employee Activity Logger are as follows: